JanSharp/VPMPublish/notes.md

   - ensure that the remote is currently reachable
     - use `git fetch --dry-run`
   - validate project structure
-    - `package.json` exists, is valid json and name matches folder name
+    - `package.json` exists, is valid json and `"name"` matches folder name
     - `CHANGELOG.md` exists
   - validate and extract `"version"` number
   - validate both `"url"` and `"changelogUrl"`, for example: